ItsZiroy/hwg-ml/README.md

 ## Working on the Exercises
 I recommend you copy the unziped folder with the exercise into the `exercises` folder in the repository.
 This way, you can keep all your work organized in one place.

+You will find all exercises on the [course page](https://h4hn.de/courses/c29332-machine-learning).

 ## Opening Jupyter Notebooks in VS Code

 1. Open Visual Studio Code.